roeszler/kapthol/ucd/1-strategy.md

 ## Strategy Essentials
 ---
 What is our product?
-  - Kaptain Holiday acts as intermediary between professional managers and small to medium bsuiness owners seeking a short-break from the daily operations within their business*
+  - Kaptain Holiday acts as intermediary between professional managers and small to medium business owners seeking a short-break from the daily operations within their business.

 Who are the target users for the product being reviewed?
   - Owners of small to medium sized business seeking a short break from the daily operations of their business (The 'Clients').

-  - Business professionals with appropriate training, responsibility and availability to care-take operations within a small to medium business for a contract period of time (The 'Providers').*
+  - Business professionals with appropriate training, responsibility and availability to care-take operations within a small to medium business for a contract period of time (The 'Providers').

+  - Budding business students looking to gain small busines management experience in an assitstant manager role, working in a variety of industries and global locations (The 'Assistants').
+This format is great for testing out if the Kaptain Holiday business model is right for you.

 Who is our target audience for this proposal?
 - Stakeholder investors looking to leaver their experience in business management on a scaleable platform.